CENTENNIAL PARK CONSERVANCY TEAM

 John Tumminello serves as Vice President of The Conservancy and directs the organization's operations.
 He brings over thirty years of strategic management, finance, marketing, and human resources experience to his position.
 John directs many aspects of The Conservancy's operations, including overseeing programming, memberships, marketing, and our public campaign.
-John also serves as an Adjunct Professor of Entrepreneurship at Lispcomb University's Business School.
+John also serves as an Adjunct Professor of Entrepreneurship and Marketing at Lispcomb University's Business School.
 He is deeply involved with the Nashville Songwriters Association as a member of the Tin Pan South Songwriters Festival committee and a judge for Bluebird Cafe auditions.

 Justin Branam is the Program Director for the Musicians Corner program and directs all aspects of the program including sponsorships, booking, production, marketing and event planning/implementation.
 He has over a decade of experience in the music industry as an artist, producer, manager, and consultant.
 He currently serves on the board of directors for Make Music Nashville, an international celebration of music on June 21st of each year.
 He is also the Executive Producer of the innovative iPhone Sessions series, which demonstrates the social impact that can be made with minimal resources by enlisting Nashville musicians to create albums on their smartphone to benefit local charities.